-of a film base must be held within strict limits and manufacturing must take place in a dust-free atmosphere.
+ed onto a paper or film base.
+The thickness of a film base must be held within strict limits and manufacturing must take place in a dust-free atmosphere.
 Most film base ingredients are supplied by Tennessee Eastman Company and Texas Eastman Company.

-The papers manufactured at Kodak Park are also quite special.
-They must withstand heat, immersion in processing solutions and water, and aging that would make ordinary paper wrinkle, curl, yellow, or disintegrate.
-Every day, Kodak Park paper mills turn wood fibers and additives into photographic papers for use in many different applications.
+The paper manufactured at Kodak Park is also quite special.
+It must withstand heat, immersion in processing solutions and water, and aging that would make ordinary paper wrinkle, curl, yellow, or disintegrate.
+Every day, Kodak Park paper mills turn wood fibers and additives into photographic paper for use in many different applications.